-PGA of Canada Associate Professional
+PGA of Canada Class A Professional

 Scott has been involved with The Redwoods Golf Course since 1997 when he joined the Camp Redwoods Junior Instructional Program at the age of six.
 He continued through the junior development process until graduating from Walnut Grove Secondary School in 2008 when he received both golf and academic scholarships to Northwood University in West Palm Beach Florida.